 Who should apply to the Fellowship?
-Any college graduate (including those graduating in Spring 2014) and graduate students interested in global health may apply.
+Any college graduate (including those graduating in Spring) and graduate students interested in global health may apply.
 The only other requirement is a willingness to learn Haitian Creole.
 The application committee looks for candidates with experience working in under-resourced areas; a strong sense of ethics; a demonstrated commitment to social justice; and the ability to troubleshoot problems, adapt to challenging settings, and coordinate among diverse stakeholders.
-The primary application for the 2014-2015 fellowship is due by Friday, October 4 (you can download the application here).
-Any questions can be emailed to us.
-Please also visit our blog for updates from the ground.

-The Fellowship lasts from mid-June 2014-July 2015.
+The Fellowship lasts for one year, starting in June.
 All expenses for the year are covered by Medical Missionaries including room and board, medical evacuation insurance, and travel costs (including two trips back home during the year, ideal for those applying to medical or graduate schools).

 © Victoria Johnson 2013, all rights reserved